Day 1: Arrival to Belgrade

 Dinner at the hotel’s main restaurant.
 Overnight in Belgrade.

 DAY 7.
 Belgrade – Sremska Mitrovica – Belgrade

-Our seventh day takes us to the north of Serbia, into Srem region.
-Our first stop is town of Sremska Mitrovica – town with a very long continuity of life during which it has changed both its name and its physiognomy several times: at first it was a wooden Illyrian-Celtic settlement, afterwards it was an antique city and metropolis, a medieval town with a variety of masters, an Oriental entrenched settlement with minarets, the headquarters of the Border Regiment, a crafts and commerce centre throughout the period of urban prosperity and, finally, a modern industrial town at the peak of modern history.
+Our seventh day takes us to the north of Serbia, into the Srem region.
+Our first stop is town of Sremska Mitrovica – town with a very long continuity of life during which it has changed both its name and its physiognomy several times: at first it was a wooden Illyrian-Celtic settlement, afterward it was an antique city and metropolis, a medieval town with a variety of masters, an Oriental entrenched settlement with minarets, the headquarters of the Border Regiment, a crafts and commerce center throughout the period of urban prosperity and, finally, a modern industrial town at the peak of modern history.

-Visit to the City of Sirmium, which was in the same territory where Sremska Mitrovica is today, was one of the capitals of the Roman Empire and one of the greatest metropolises of the time.
+Visit the City of Sirmium, which was in the same territory where Sremska Mitrovica is today, was one of the capitals of the Roman Empire and one of the greatest metropolises of the time.
 Sirmium, as a settlement, originates from the ancient Celtic period, and some of its remains are 7,000 years old.